Scaling IM Server On-Premise for High Availability

 With the PortSIP PBX HA deployment, we need to deploy the IM service on a separate server.

-Before proceeding with this guide, ensure that you have already completed the High Availability Installations on Ubuntu deployment.
+Before proceeding with this guide, ensure that you have already completed the deployment.

 For optimal performance, it’s recommended to install the IM service on a separate server, especially when handling a large number of users for chat and file-sharing activities (including files and pictures).
 The following hardware specifications are suitable for supporting up to 50,000 users online, with messaging and file sharing: